 \subsection{Reducibility and the failure of semisimplicity in $\out{F_n}$}

-A single automorphism $\alpha$ of a group $G$ will typically have several interesting dynamical, algebraic, and geometric features that are associated to its conjugacy class $[\alpha]$ in the ambient automorphism group $\aut G$.
-When one attempts to extract and analyse these features, one often encounters a situation of reductions to subgroups that encapsulate a specific features.
+A single automorphism $\alpha$ of a group $G$ will typically have several interesting dynamical, algebraic, and geometric features associated to its conjugacy class $[\alpha]$ in the ambient automorphism group $\aut G$.
+When one attempts to extract and analyze these features, one often encounters a situation of reduction to subgroups that encapsulate a specific feature.

 A classical example is $GL_n(\bbC)$, the automorphism group of the vector space $\bbC^n$.
 The dynamics of $A \in GL_n(\bbC)$ are fully captured by examining the action of $A$ on generalized eigenspaces.
 The minimal Jordan blocks in a Jordan form decompose $A$ into a sum of irreducible automorphisms, which are easily understood.